 GP Online Consultation - questions and answers

 We’ve put these questions and answers together to provide you with the information you need about GP Online Consultation.
-It is intended to answer any questions you might have about using the service, now available in GP practices across West Yorkshire and Harrogate.
+It is intended to answer any questions you might have about using the service, now available in GP practices across West Yorkshire.
 If you have a question that isn’t answered here please let us know.
-You can contact the Digital Programme team on: email@example.com.
+You can contact the Digital Programme Team on: firstname.lastname@example.org.

 1. What is GP Online Consultation?

-GP Online Consultation is where you can fill in an online form available on your GP website using your smartphone, computer or tablet.
-Your GP might use another name such as eConsult, Engage Consult, Patient Triage or Ask My GP.
-This is because GPs use different providers.
+GP Online Consultation is where you can submit a request online by answering a few short questions or filling in an online form, available on your GP website or through the NHS App using your smartphone, computer or tablet.
+Our practices across West Yorkshire are moving to a new provider called PATCHS and you will soon see the PATCHS banners on your GP websites.
+Your GP might use another name such as eConsultation.
+This is because some GPs across West Yorkshire are using a different provider.
 You can still use other ways to contact your GP, for example, over the phone.
 This is just another way to contact your GP practice.
-Our two-minute animation tells you more about GP Online.
+Our two-minute animation tells you more about GP Online Consultation.

 2. What can I use GP Online Consultation for?

-You can use the form to tell your doctor about a new problem and describe your symptoms.
-If you have a physical symptom, for example, a rash on your skin, you can take a photo and attach that to your form too.
+You can use it to tell your doctor about a new problem and describe your symptoms.
+If you have a physical symptom, for example, a rash on your skin, you can take a photo and attach that to your request too.
 You can also make an admin request or anything else you need to tell your practice about.
 Symptom-specific self-help information is also available together with easy access to other local NHS and self-care services.

 3. Why should I use it?

-You can use the form whenever and wherever you like, in the same way that you might do your online shopping.
-Certain times of the day can be very busy so using the online form means no more waiting in a telephone queue or clock watching to ring the practice at a specific time.
+You can use PATCHS whenever and wherever you like, in the same way that you might do your online shopping.
+Certain times of the day can be very busy so using the online service means no more waiting in a telephone queue or clock watching to ring the practice at a specific time.
 You can be getting on with the rest of your day instead.
 It’s convenient and easy to use; just follow the instructions on your GP website.

 4. When will the practice get back to me?